Menswear startup InStitchu raises $2.5M from Chinese manufacturer Dayang

 Wakefield added that he expects fewer and fewer customers to buy clothes off-the-rack at department stores, a process that involves constant compromise.
 If you buy from InStitchu, you can customize the look of the suit, and it’s tailored to your measurements.
 And if still doesn’t quite fit?
 InStitchu will pay for alterations, remake the suit or give you a full refund.

-This isn’t not the only startup trying to sell custom suits online — in fact, Dayang Group has already invested $30 million in Indochino.
+This is not the only startup trying to sell custom suits online — in fact, Dayang Group has already invested $30 million in Indochino.
 InStitchu’s unique selling points include suits that are made from Australian Merino wool, and Wakefield also touted to the company’s showrooms, which he said combine an “old-world tailoring, sort of luxury experience” with InStitchu’s technology.
 (He’s hoping to introduce more showroom technology, such as virtual mirrors.)

 “InStitchu has achieved great success building an incredible brand, a beautiful shopping experience, and a loyal customer base of fans all around the world,” said Dayang Group CEO Dongmei Hu in the funding release.
 “We’re looking forward to working closely with James, Robin, and the team to help InStitchu create a menswear experience custom-built for the 21st century.”